How to Write a Warm Thank You Letter for Donations (Samples)

 Be concise

-Lengthy thank you letters may bore your donors or take too much effort to read.
+Lengthy letters may bore your donors or take too much effort to read.
 Instead, a short and sweet note that focuses on an appreciation for the contribution and the impact it will make is most likely to inspire additional donations.

-Don’t combine the donation receipt and thank you letter
+Don’t combine the donation receipt and letter

 Donors need donation receipts to reap a tax deduction benefit from their contribution, but this should be sent separately.
 Otherwise, it seems like the true purpose of the note was to take care of business, not express gratitude.